MariaMozgunova/compile_time_programming/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project evaluates polynomial at compile-time with constexpr.
+This project evaluates polynomial at compile-time with `constexpr`.
 The program is also tested with Google Test.

 <p align="right">(<a href="#top">back to top</a>)</p>